 May I Send a Live Plant to a Funeral Home?

 Yes, it is appropriate to send a green or flowering plant.
 Some funeral homes will deliver plants or flowers to the bereaved's home after the memorial services, if specified.
 Others may require that the family take them home with them.
-Ask the funeral home staff about their policy.
+Billy Heroman's Florist offers it's services to move large amounts of flowers and plants for the family, if the family has used us for the service.

 Is it Acceptable to Send Flowers if the Death Notice Requests a Charitable Donation, "In Lieu of Flowers"?